FireLord/FireLord.github.io/content/blog/How-to-setup-firebase-app-check.md

             let providerFactory = AppCheckDebugProviderFactory()
             AppCheck.setAppCheckProviderFactory(providerFactory)
         #else
-            AppCheck.setAppCheckProviderFactory(CapCapAppCheckProviderFactory())
+            AppCheck.setAppCheckProviderFactory(YourAppCheckProviderFactory())
         #endif
      }
      ```
+5. Enable `App Attest` capability in the Xcode project from Signing & Capabilities.
-5. Now you can use token to send to your firebase functions.
+6. Now you can use token to send to your firebase functions.
    - Step 1: create header in your firebase function to send the token.
      - header name: `x-firebase-appcheck`
    - Step 2: send the token in your firebase function.